 We have found the most flexible option is a basic smartphone for each child.
 They are much cheaper than an iPad, with more functionality than a music player.

-We purchased inexpensive smartphones for the kids but didn’t purchase a SIM, so they can’t be used as a phone and have no ongoing cost.
+We purchased inexpensive smartphones as gifts for the kids but didn’t purchase a SIM, so they can’t be used as a phone and have no ongoing cost.

 There is no doubt these devices have made a huge difference to our kids’ ability to cope with long road trips and travel days.
 We highly recommend this option for road trips with kids.

 Our kids are primary school aged, so we have focused on activities that suit their age group, but many of these tips would suit younger kids too.